congbangitiu/FurniScape/README.md

 ## 1. Motivation

-The FurniScape project was conceived to address the growing need for a streamlined digital platform that simplifies and enhances the furniture trading e✔perience.
+The FurniScape project was conceived to address the growing need for a streamlined digital platform that simplifies and enhances the furniture trading experience.
 By leveraging the latest web technologies, the team aims to empower both buyers and sellers with convenient search tools, seamless booking capabilities, and secure transaction processes.
 The ultimate goal is to create a one-stop destination that modernizes the furniture marketplace, driving greater accessibility and economic opportunities for all participants in the industry.

 ## 2. Idea